 More than 70 percent of the UMC congregations in the United States did not baptize anyone age 13 or older in 2013, and 55 percent did not baptize anyone age 12 and under, according to the General Council on Finance and Administration (GCFA).
 In addition, 50 percent of local churches did not have any professions of faith that year.

-Jeff Campbell, Director of Annual Relationships at Discipleship Ministries, said conferences are invited to participate in the One Matters Discipleship Award.
+Campbell said conferences are invited to participate in the One Matters Discipleship Award.

-“Each conference can nominate a church and share that church’s story of how they are turning things around, making disciples of Jesus for the transformation of the world, Campbell said.
+“Each conference can nominate a church and share that church’s story of how they are turning things around, making disciples of Jesus for the transformation of the world," Campbell said.

 The award, which includes $1,000 and a One Matters Discipleship Award plaque, will be presented to the pastor and lay leaders of a congregation which has done significant work to make its zeros from previous years become positive numbers, Campbell said.